The Art and Design Department offers three Art minors:

 The Art History Minor offers classes that cover the span of Western art as well as Asian art, with specific course topics ranging from Buddhist art to the work of Michelangelo to late modern and contemporary art since 1945.
 The minor balances breadth and depth in art historical studies and includes an advanced course in art history research and methods.

-The Photography Minor offers classes that cover digital processes, historical processes, with both fine art concerns and commercial applications.
+The Photography Minor offers classes that cover digital processes, historical processes and digital video with both fine art concerns and commercial applications.

 The Studio Art Minor offers a concentration in either 2D or 3D art.
-The Studio Art minor curriculum includes classes such as drawing, painting, ceramics, scupture, and art history.
+The Studio Art minor curriculum includes classes such as drawing, painting, ceramics, sculpture, and art history.

 STEP 1 Applicants must meet the following criteria to be considered for an Art minor: